 5. Eligible List Revocation

-power to revoke any eligible list where the provisions of these rules were not
+revoke any eligible list where the provisions of these rules were not properly

-properly or sufficiently carried out; provided, however, that an eligible list
+or sufficiently carried out; provided, however, that an eligible list shall not

-shall not be revoked except after notice and an opportunity to be heard has
+be revoked except after notice and an opportunity to be heard has been given to

 BACK TO TOP